Coaches

 Rachel Samuelian

-Rachel played soccer at Union College in New York and began coaching girls soccer teams in 2020.
-She is currently the Director of Communications & Marketing at IslandWood.
+Rachel is a co-founder of West Sound Soccer Academy, played soccer at Union College in New York and began coaching girls soccer teams in 2020.
+Sports were a critical part of her identity and confidence as a young girl and she believes strongly in the power of sport to help girls move through the often turbulent teenage years with higher self-esteem and decreased anxiety.
+She is the Director of Communications & Marketing at IslandWood.

 Why coach with West Sound Soccer Academy?